 Let Me Introduce You to Plan G

-Plan G is a better a better value even for those that believe that they are limiting their out-of-pocket costs by enrolling in the Plan F because it has no deductibles or co-pays for any Medicare-approved healthcare.
-There is only one difference between the Plan F and Plan G. That difference is that the Plan G does not cover the annual Part B deductible (see the Medicare supplement plan chart below).
-Part B of Medicare is the part that is paid to physicians for your care.
+Plan G is a better a value even for those that believe that they are limiting their out-of-pocket costs by enrolling in the Plan F because it has no deductibles or co-pays for any Medicare-approved healthcare.
+There is only one difference between the Plan F and Plan G. That difference is that the Plan G does not cover the annual Part B deductible (see the Medicare supplement plan chart on our comparison page).
+Part B of Medicare is the part that is paid to physicians and outpatient services for your care.

-Today, more and more seniors are finding that they can save on out of pocket costs by choosing Plan G instead of the Plan F. It also provides a way to keep a much more comprehensive health plan in place without the network limitations and high out-of-pocket expenses of a Medicare Advantage plan.
-After all, unlike with a Medicare Advantage plan, a Medicare supplement plan allows you to go to ANY doctor, specialist, or hospital that accepts Medicare anywhere in the country without worrying about networks.
+Today, more and more seniors are finding that they can save on out of pocket costs by choosing Plan G. It also provides a way to keep a much more comprehensive health plan in place without the network limitations and high out-of-pocket expenses of a Medicare Advantage plan.
+After all, unlike with a Medicare Advantage plan, a Medicare supplement plan, or Medigap plan, allows you to go to ANY doctor, specialist, or hospital that accepts Medicare anywhere in the country without worrying about networks.

 Why The Big Difference In Premium?